List of Mighty Morphin Power Rangers characters: Monsters

+There are different monsters that appear in this show and are sorted by different seasons:

+Monsters in Season One

 The monsters of Season One are created by Finster using his Monstermatic to bring his clay models to life.
 Although Rita has brought forth some monsters through summoning spells as well.
 They are adapted from the monsters featured in Kyōryū Sentai Zyuranger with the exception of the last 15, which were part of specially created Japanese footage for Power Rangers which fans call "Zyu2".
 To make them grow, Rita throws her wand to Earth which emits energy that causes the Earth to shake and split open, releasing a steam that then enlarges the monster.